 4. Experience with incorporating PDC topics into core CS/CE courses

-SUBMISSION GUIDELINES: Authors are asked to submit 6-8 page papers in pdf format at EasyChair submission site at https://www.easychair.org/account/signin.cgi?conf=edupar13.
-The submissions should indicate whether they are for the general track or the Early Adopter track.
-Submissions should be formatted as single-spaced double-column pages using 10-pointsize font on 8.5x11 inch pages (IEEE conference style), including figures, tables, and references.
+SUBMISSION GUIDELINES: Authors are asked to submit 6-8 page papers in pdf format at the EasyChair submission site https://www.easychair.org/conferences/?conf=edupar15.
+Submissions should be formatted as single-spaced double-column pages using 10-point font on 8.5x11 inch pages (IEEE conference style), including figures, tables, and references.
 See style templates for details.

 Submissions will be reviewed based on the novelty of contributions, impact on broader undergraduate curriculum, particularly on core curriculum, relevance to the goals of the workshop, and, for experience papers, the results of their evaluation and the evaluation methodology.

-All accepted papers will appear in IPDPS workshop proceedings.
+All accepted papers will appear in the IPDPS workshop proceedings.